Working in Google Ads is all about control and efficiency.

 Our first step added the modifier to the first word in our keywords.
 But it didn't add the modifier to the other words in our keywords.

-So, with our broad keywords selected, will use the replace text command.
+So, with our broad keywords selected, we'll use the replace text command.

 Using this command will replace the spaces in our keywords with ” +.”
 Remember to add one space before your modifier so that your keywords format correctly.
 If you screw this up, like I did in the video above, you can always hit “ctrl z.”